Zteelghost/Zteelghost/README.md

 - 👋 Hi, I’m @Zteelghost
 - 👀 I’m interested in learning, and getting a job in C++ development.
 - I am focusing on sharpening my skills in C++.
-I am currently \n learning Assembly on the side.
 - 📫 How to reach me, send me a message.